giacomib/task-tracker/README.md

 - [x] list all task with status "done" when there is one task in the file and the status is "to-do"
 - [x] list all task with status "done" when there are more than one tasks in the file, at least one of them has the status attibute setted to "done"
 #### Other tests done
+- [x] try to do all operations without giving the right parameters